Get-Your/Get-Your/ARCHITECTURE.md

 > Only the pertinent scripts/functions are called out here.

 > ![NOTE]
-> `models.py` for each app are not included here.
+> `models.py` are not included here, with the exception of a standalone files function stored in `app.models`.
 The purpose of this document is to detail why the project is designed how it is; the models follow those design decisions.

 ## Configuration Files
 These are the non-Django configurations files, such as for [Redis](https://github.com/redis/redis) and [Docker](https://docs.docker.com) containerization.